 Any absence due to a vacation or a trip that is NOT pre-arranged will be viewed as an unexcused absence.
-Parents should be aware that according to Minnesota State law, a student who is absent for 15 consecutive school days must be unenrolled and must formally re-enroll to be admitted to school.
+Parents should be aware that according to Minnesota State law, a student who is absent for 15 consecutive school days must be unenrolled and must formally re-enroll to be admitted back to school.

 Excessive absence is defined as 4 or more consecutive days of absence, 4 or more days of absence in a month, 10 or more days of absence in a school year.

 The average student in the state of Minnesota misses a total of seven days in a school year.
 Those seven absences involve illness, vacations, or family emergencies.
 We are required by the county to notify them when a student has excessive absneces.

 School attendance is significantly related to school achievement.
 The community, schools, parents, and students share in the responsibility to promote regular attendance.
 The school determines whether the absences are excused or unexcused.
 When absences become excessive for any reason, parents will be contacted to develop a plan to support regular school attendance.
 Minnesota State law requires that every child 16 years of age of younger shall attend a public or private school.